-TTI-Chicago invites applications for the following faculty positions in computer science:
+The Toyota Technological Institute at Chicago (TTIC) invites applications for the following faculty positions in computer science:

-TTI-Chicago’s faculty and students enjoy the close proximity of a vibrant urban environment with flourishing culture, business, and entertainment scenes.
+TTIC faculty and students enjoy the close proximity of a vibrant urban environment with flourishing culture, business, and entertainment scenes.

-Tenure-track faculty teach one quarter per year.
+Tenured/tenure-track faculty teach one quarter per year.
 Research faculty have no teaching duties, but have the opportunity to teach and co-advise students.

 Applicants selected by TTIC will be offered an RAP position.
 Applicants selected by both institutions will be able to participate in a program at the Simons Institute before joining TTIC.
 Please note that applicants interested in the joint program must submit separate applications to TTIC and the Simons Institute.